FIFA 21 Remains in 1st on the Italian Charts

-Crash Bandicoot 4: It's About Time (PS4) is up from fourth to third place.
-Ring Fit Adventure (NS) is in fourth place.
-The LAst of Us Part II (PS4) re-enters the top 10 in fifth place.
+Ring Fit Adventure (NS) is up from fourth to third place.
+Ni No Kuni: Wrath of the White Witch (NS) is in fourth place.
+Crash Bandicoot 4: It's About Time (PS4) drops from third to fifth place.

-There are six PlayStation 4 titles in the top 10, three Nintendo Switch titles, and one Xbox One title.
+There are five Nintendo Switch titles in the top 10, four PlayStation 4 titles, and one Xbox One title.

 - FIFA 21 (PS4)